vectier/springpress/README.md

 import { Springpress } from 'springpress';

 class ExampleServer extends Springpress {

   public onStartup(): Promise<void> {
     // This code will run when your start your application.
     // All of initialization should do it here.
   }

 }
 ```

 Don't forget to call `Springpress#listen` to binds and listens for connections.
-This method returns an [http.Server](https://nodejs.org/docs/latest-v16.x/api/http.html#class-httpserver) object (the built-in HTTP module). *You can use this instance on your testing framework to work with HTTP*.
+This method returns an [http.Server](https://nodejs.org/docs/latest-v16.x/api/http.html#class-httpserver) object (the built-in HTTP module). *You can use this instance in your testing framework to work with HTTP*.

 ```ts
 const port = 3000; // you can specify whatever port you want :)